tommeagher/pythonGIJC15/README.md

 ##[Day Two](http://www.tommeagher.com/pythonGIJC15/daytwo.html) with [Adriana Homolova](http://ada.homolova.sk/)
 ###Hour Three:
 * We'll recap what we covered the first day and pick up where we left off.
-* We already scraped one page, now we'll use the same script to try it on [the list of all death row inmates](https://s3.amazonaws.com/python-at-ire15/death_row/dr_offenders_on_dr.html) by adding of [one column and a loop](https://github.com/tommeagher/pythonGIJC15/blob/master/scripts/day_two/scrape2.py) to our script.
+* We already scraped one page, now we'll use the same script to try it on [the list of all death row inmates](https://s3.amazonaws.com/python-at-ire15/death_row/dr_offenders_on_dr.html) by adding [one column and a loop](https://github.com/tommeagher/pythonGIJC15/blob/master/scripts/day_two/scrape2.py) to our script.

 ###Hour Four:
 * Let's tackle the Texas extra credit, making additional requests for each profile page.
 Or should this be part one of a new scraper?
 Probably.